 The first step when planning a funeral is to think about what type of service you would like for your loved one.
-Funerals can be based around family traditions or religious preferences and can include anything you feel appropriate.
+Funeral planning can be based around family traditions or religious preferences and can include anything that you feel is appropriate.
 Whether you choose a burial or cremation, we'll be there to help plan the funeral and make all of the arrangements on your behalf.

 A big part of the funeral planning process is to decide where to hold the ceremony.
 A funeral service can be held in any suitable venue.
 Common venues to hold a service include: